Stephen Kunken

-Stephen Michael Kunken (born April 30, 1971) is an American actor.
+Stephen Michael Kunken is an American actor.
 He is known for the roles of Ari Spyros on Showtime's Billions and Commander Putnam on Hulu's The Handmaid's Tale.
-Graduating with top honors from The Juilliard School, Kunken has an extensive theater career appearing on Broadway in seven different productions and countless off-Broadway and regional productions.
+Graduating with top honors from The Juilliard School, Kunken has an extensive theater career, appearing on Broadway in seven different productions and countless off-Broadway and regional productions.
 He is most readily known for playing Andy Fastow in the Broadway play Enron, for which he received a Tony Award nomination for Featured Actor in a Play.
 Other Broadway credits include Frost/Nixon and Rock 'n' Roll.

 Early life and education

-Kunken was raised on Long Island in Upper Brookville, New York.
+Stephen Michael Kunken was raised on Long Island in Upper Brookville, New York.
 His father is a dentist and his mother is a former grade school teacher.
+He is Jewish.

 Kunken received a B.A. degree from Tufts University in 1993.
 He is a graduate of the Juilliard School's Graduate Acting program, where as a member of the Drama Division's Group 26 (1993–1997) he was awarded both The John Houseman Prize and the Pearl and Rolands Grant.
 His classmates included David Denman and Alan Tudyk.
-He is Jewish.